jamijoj/jamila-portfolio/dataviz3&4.md

 I also wanted to try adding the color scale to my graph, to give the feeling of getting worse with increase.
 In my wireframe I planned a diverging scale but decided against it in the end.
 Remembering my audience, changed the font to be a little more “fun” to fit in with the theme of a toy review website.
 Finally, I really liked how the original data visualization used a Lego themed overlay, so I did the same with this graph.
 I wish it were more noticeable, and I think with a professional software like Adobe Photoshop it would have rendered better, but then again perhaps a subtle effect is more effective.
 &nbsp;
 &nbsp;
-I think both these solutions are effective for different audiences.
+I think both these solutions work for different audiences.
 In fact, I went back to the same users I worked with for the wireframe and they were evenly split between which solution was most effective.
 In the end, for a toy review website, I would probably go with Solution 2.